pdxparrot/assets/SETUP.md

 ## GameManager

 * Create a new GameData script that overrides the Game GameData
+  * Add the CreateAssetMenu and Serializable attributes
 * Create a new GameManager script that overrides the Game GameManager
-  * Implement the required interface
 * Add a connection to the project GameManager in the project LoadingManager
   * Override CreateManagers() in the loading manager to create the GameManager prefab
 * Create an empty Prefab and add the GameManager component to it
 * Create a GameData in Data/Data and attach it to the manager
   * Configure as necessary
   * **TODO:** floating text prefab
+* Create a CreditsData in Data/Data and attach it to the GameManager
 * Attach the manager to the LoadingManager prefab

 ### PlayerBehavior